Pan-Fried Cajun Chicken and Pasta Tossed in a Creamy Red Pepper Sauce.

 Our aim with this one-pan recipe is to hook you up with a post-workout meal that:

-• helps prevent muscles from stiffening up – like Frankenstein’s legs – the next day
+- helps prevent muscles from stiffening up – like in a painful way – the next day

-To accomplish this feat, our crack-team of recipe testers tossed together protein-packed chicken breast and penne pasta with a simple restaurant-worthy roasted red pepper cream sauce – all in one pan for easy cleanup!
+To accomplish this feat, we tossed together a protein-packed chicken breast and penne pasta with a simple restaurant-worthy roasted red pepper cream sauce – all in one pan for easy cleanup!

-Perhaps the cream sauce isn’t the healthiest option after a workout, but it is still better than inhaling chicken nuggets from the clown or king afterwards.
+Perhaps the cream sauce isn’t the healthiest option after a workout, but it is still better than inhaling chicken nuggets.

 One Pot Cajun Chicken Pasta